Putting the Pizzazz Back into Your Exercise Routine

 They’re shaking their booty a lot, too.
 Kickboxing’s still fun, but sassy dance classes like Hip Hop Funk or Salsa Step get your hips moving like they haven’t since, well, Saturday night.
 Do you work up a sweat?
 Remember Saturday night?

-Try technology.
 There’s a whole new world waiting for us if we’re on to today’s technology.
-Like iPods – from tiny ones that you barely know are there to ones with touchpads that have all kinds of extras.
+Like iPods – from tiny ones that you barely know are there to ones with iPads that have all kinds of extras.
 They put the beat back into working out.
 Jam out to your favorite sounds by building playlists of warm-up, high-intensity and cool-down tunes.

 Nike+ shoes, along with the Nike + iPod Sport Kit or Sensor, track your runs to tell you time, distance, pace and calories burned (but you can forget that last part.
 We don’t count calories – either eaten or burned – at Green Mountain).
 Also gives you that feedback both halfway and in the final approach to your goal.
 Then, you can load the details into your computer!
 So?
 You can throw away that old exercise journal, that one over there in the corner.
 See it?
 The one all covered with dust.

 Of course, don’t forget the Wii Fit.
 With all the attention it’s getting, think that’s all we need to say about that (except we encourage you not to get caught up in the numbers – weight, BMI, etc. And remember the point is to move, whether you’re pretending to bowl or box).